How to train for the Everest Base Camp Trek

 Frequency:

-Resistance preparation is suggested twice or threefold per week.
-This will help create muscle power, which is significant while conveying a backpack and moving over unpleasant surfaces during the Everest Base Camp journey.
+Resistance preparation is suggested 2 or 3 times per week.
+This will help build muscle strength, which is essential when carrying a backpack and navigating rough terrain during the Everest Base Camp journey.

 Focus Areas:

-Include activities that work major muscle groups like the legs, core, and arms.
-First, additional muscle power is needed from the legs when climbing up a steep path.
+Include activities that target major muscle groups such as the legs, core, and arms.
+First, additional leg power is needed when climbing a steep path.
 Second, maintaining an upright wrist position due to core stability will be beneficial when hiking long distances.
-Third, how physically fit the upper body affects the movement of the rucksack and body.
+Third, how upper-body physical fitness affects the movement of the rucksack and body.

 Key Exercises: